 Whatever type of Yorkshire Bank account you have, if it comes with a card, you can add it to Apple pay.
 Got more than one card?
 You can add them all and make one of them the default.

 Apple Pay lets you make secure and simple in-app payments too.
 When you get to the checkout, look for the Apple Pay option.
 You’ll be asked to validate your payment with Touch ID.

 The Watch app on your iPhone lets you set up Apple Pay on your Apple Watch.
 When you want to make a payment, double click the side button on your Apple Watch while you hold it next to a contactless reader.
 A tap and beep means your payment’s complete.

-We may restrict the value or number of payments you can make using Apple Pay and some retailers will limit individual payments to £30.
+We may restrict the number of payments you an make using Apple Pay and some retailers may also limit individual payments to the contactless limit amount.

 No. Apple Pay uses a Device Account Number that’s unique to your phone or watch.
 This means your account details aren’t shared with anyone.
 The Device Account Number will only work on your phone.

 No. Just like making a chip and PIN or contactless payment with your card, using Apple Pay is completely free.
 You might have to pay network charges to your phone service provider depending on the contract you have with them.

 For in-store payments, you’ll need an iPhone SE, iPhone 6, iPhone 6 Plus, iPhone 6s, iPhone 6s Plus or later.
 You can also use an Apple Watch paired to an iPhone 5 and above.